rdmpage/bib-dedup/README.md

 ## Workflow

 - Input is a file of CSL-JSON pairs to be compared.
 Ways to get this file:
-	- `php tsv-to-window.php` take a TSV file and generate pairs based on a fixed window size.
+	- `php tsv-to-window.php` take a TSV file and generates pairs based on a fixed window size.
 Each pair is a JSON array, one array per line (i.e., `.jsonl` format).

 - Take CSL-JSON pairs and compare them, outputting a graph showing the putative clusters:
 	- `php csl-compare.php <CSL-JSON pairs as arrays>`